-Applications for both the vacation scheme and the ten or so training contracts on offer each year begin with a form that asks for details on a candidate's extracurricular activities, work experience and university exam results broken down by year of study.
+Applications for both the vacation scheme and the ten to 15 training contracts on offer each year begin with a form that asks for details on a candidate's extracurricular activities, work experience and university exam results broken down by year of study.

 The firm receives around 250 applications each year for its vac scheme, and picks between ten and 20 whose applications impress to attend the week-long placement.
-This sees attendees visit two different departments, one in each week of the scheme.
+This sees attendees visit various departments across the week.
 “Everyone was very approachable compared with the other vac schemes I did.
 I don't think there was anyone I couldn't ask a question of,” testified one of the firm's current trainees.

 Assessments and interview